Medyanenko/React-sneakers/README.md

 - filter products by name;
 - add and remove products to favorites;
 - add and remove items to the shopping cart;
+- calculate order amount;
-- make an order
+- make an order;
-- view a list of your orders
+- view a list of your orders.

 ## Used in development:
 - React JS v18;